obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 ## Setting up build environment

-This project uses Node 14.x, if you need to use a different version, look at using `nvm` to manage your Node versions.
-If you are using `nvm`, you can install the 14.x version of Node with `nvm install 14.19.1; nvm use 14.19.1`.
+This project uses Node 16.x, to match the current stable Obsidian desktop.
+If you need multiple Node versions on your system, look at using `nvm` to manage your Node versions.
+If you are using `nvm`, you can install the 16.x version of Node with `nvm install 16; nvm use 16.y.z` where y.z represents the specific version you installed.

 To setup the local environment after cloning the repository, run the following commands: